How It Works

 Early Review

 Reviews published before the game's official release date.
-These are typically from reviewers who received early access copies from publishers.

 Launch Window